 Our Team is out there every day, compiling information, talking to folks, and keeping you clued into what’s happening in Litchfield County.
-Our thanks to Steve Lombardi, Stacey Dillard, Lisa Berte, Anne McAndrew, and Jill Lawlor for all their talent, expertise, and good work.
+Our thanks to Steve Lombardi, Stacey Dillard, Lisa Berte, Anne McAndrew, Jill Lawlor, Lynn Higgins, Vanessa Hammond, numerous writers, photographers, and wonderful interns, for all their talent, expertise, and good work.

 Color drawings were created by Jacqueline Schmidt.